ECE3400-Team14/Team-14-Website/docs/index.md

 Some troubleshooting tools for teams next year to debug their camera input.
 * [Pre-Competition Updates](OtherUpdates/robotAbilities.md)
 A final listing of our robot's abilites and final design.

 ## Final Competition
 What happened on the day of the final competition?
-[Click](finalCompetition.md) to find out!
+[Click here](finalCompetition.md) to find out!

 ## Lateness Chart: